 Chief Executive Officer

-- As at 31 December 2020.
+- Based on effective stake as at 31 December 2021.

 - CLCT completed the acquisition of the remaining 49% interest in Rock Square on 30 December 2020.